-Oxbow is one of the first archeological complexes represented in sites in the Plains as well as the boreal forest and the prairie-forest ecotone.
+Oxbow is one of the first archaeological complexes represented in sites in the Plains as well as the boreal forest and the prairie-forest ecotone.
 Plains sites indicate a subsistence focus on bison, while sites in the boreal forest indicate a food quest geared toward caribou, moose, and small game (Buchner 1979:85).
-Subsequent to Oxbow times, most archeological cultures of the extreme Northern Plains continue to straddle the prairie-forest ecotone and represent a range of adaptations to distinctly different environments.
+After Oxbow times, most archaeological cultures of the extreme Northern Plains continue to straddle the prairieforest ecotone and represent a range of adaptations to distinctly different environments.
 This sort of adaptive variation probably characterized earlier cultures along the ecotone, but evidence from excavations is too scant to say for sure.